Denver Insurance Bad Faith LawyersRequest Free Consultation

 - Deny: Once the tactic to delay fails, insurance companies often attempt to deny legitimate claims.
 There are, of course, many variations of denial.
 Sometimes it is an outright denial of the claim, and other times it is a “lowball offer.”
-In fact, in an attempt to lowball or deny a claim, some insurance companies specifically classify cases as a Minor Impact Soft Tissue (MIST) case.
-MIST cases typically involve minor damage to vehicles and “whiplash” type injuries, which insurance companies will argue have little to no value.
+In fact, in an attempt to lowball or deny a claim, some insurance providers specifically classify cases as Minor Impact Soft Tissue (MIST) cases.
+Bad faith insurance claims involving MIST typically imply minor damage to vehicles and “whiplash” type injuries, which insurance companies will argue have little to no value.

-- Defend: Unfortunately, insurance companies generally take a no-holds bared, win-at all-costs approach to defending claims.
-In fact, some insurance companies specifically classify cases as a Minor Impact Soft Tissue (MIST) case.
+- Defend: Unfortunately, insurance companies generally take a no-holds-barred, win-at-all-costs approach to defending claims.
+In fact, some insurance companies specifically classify cases as Minor Impact Soft Tissue (MIST) cases.
 Essentially, MIST cases involve claims with minor damage to the vehicles and “whiplash” type injuries.

 Insurance companies are in the business of making money, not paying settlements.
-Not only do they seek ways to pay their policyholders as little as possible, they also try to uncover ways to deny claims outright.
-Your insurer may attempt to deny your coverage in a number of ways, such as:
+Not only do they seek ways to pay their policyholders as little as possible, but they also try to uncover ways to deny claims outright.
+Your insurance provider may attempt to deny your coverage in a number of ways, such as:

 - Refusing to pay for “out of network” emergency care when victims were in no condition to secure pre-approval